Blumbo/ArmorTweaks/README.md

 # ArmorTweaks

-ArmorTweaks is a 1.18 fabric mod that changes the way Minecraft armor (damage) calculations work.
-I made this for exmperimental purposes and ranting ().
+ArmorTweaks is a 1.18 fabric mod that changes the way Minecraft armor calculations work, made for exmperimental purposes and ranting ().

 # Installation